gdepeute/dae.notes/cust.quotech.md

   - Tornado issue, not enough data, need to sort out
   - Access to layers
   - Top hazards - Tornados, Flood, Wildfires
+  - Delivery of more extensive data in 3-4 months
+  - Need Convex to decide what layers or what additional data they'd like
+  - Schedule a call with PDC to understand their feedback

 ## OliverWyman